nickku1223/Amazon_Vine_Analysis/README.md

 ![Total Review Numbers](Images/review_numbers.png)

-After we filtered with reviews that has equal or greater than 20 votes of helpful_votes and the helpful_votes has equal or greater than 50% of rates, we got the following results for the counts of reviews:
+After we filtered with reviews that have equal or greater than 20 votes of helpful_votes and the helpful_votes have equal or greater than 50% of rates, we got the following results for the counts of reviews:
 Total Review: 121,322
 Total Vine Review: 497
 Total non-Vine Review: 120,825